adobe-platform/Adobe-Workshop-ArgoCon2022/IDP-Capabilities.md

 Management of traffic and network connectivity.
 This includes:

-* Network policies (ingress and egress) within and between the cluster fleet, cloud resources, corp network, and public internet
+* Network policies (ingress and egress) within and between the cluster fleet, cloud resources, corporate network, and public internet
 * Management of network performance and latency
 * Network throughput and reliability